US STOCKS-Wall St moves higher as tech gains offset weak economic data

 Overall, profit at S&P 500 companies are estimated to have risen 13.6 percent in the first quarter, the most since 2011, according to Thomson Reuters I/B/E/S.

-The S&P 500 index showed 38 new 52-week highs and 10 new lows, while the Nasdaq recorded 110 new highs and 43 new lows.
+The S&P 500 index showed 29 new 52-week highs and eight new lows, while the Nasdaq recorded 91 new highs and 38 new lows.
 (Reporting by Tanya Agrawal in Bengaluru; Editing by Savio D'Souza)

 NEW YORK, May 26 U.S. stocks ended little changed on Friday ahead of a holiday weekend, though major indexes snapped a two-week streak of losses.